-This page contains one, or possibly two sketches of the view from the Simplon road towards the Gallery of Gondo,1 one of five galleries or tunnels hewn out of the rock at strategic points along the Simplon road between Domodossola and Brig.
-Turner’s studies are from the east looking in the direction of the Simplon Pass and visible near the upper right-hand side of the sheet is a bridge spanning the falls of the Alpienbach (also known as the Fressinone or Frassinone) which stood near the entrance of the tunnel on the eastern (Italian) side.
+The subject of this sketch is the Gallery of Gondo,1 one of five galleries or tunnels hewn out of the rock at strategic points along the Simplon road between Domodossola and Brig.
+These tunnels, built by Napoleon at the beginning of the nineteenth century, made passage through the mountains possible, even during times of heavy snowfall.
+The Gallery of Gondo was the longest of these passageways, measuring approximately 200 metres, and linked Simplon and Gabi to the west, with the town of Gondo to the east.
+Turner’s view look west towards a bridge spanning the falls of the Alpienbach (also known as the Fressinone or Frassinone) which stood near the entrance of the tunnel on the eastern (Italian) side.